Best FPV drone: racing drones that use goggles for a real adrenaline rush

 Superceeded in some regards by the DJI Avata

-DJI’s dedicated ‘FPV Goggles V2’ operate at 120fps and are also thoughtfully designed, with a large field of view not too taxing on the eyes or headband; the visual quality is breath-taking compared with early analog equivalents, but arguably the newer DJI Goggles 2 are more portable, bringing us back to the Avata (see our separate guide to the best FPV goggles).
+Remember, too, this is a generation back on DJI's goggles tech (not that it was bad at all – lots of lovely digital clarity).
+You'll need ‘FPV Goggles V2’ which operate at 120fps and are also thoughtfully designed, with a large field of view not too taxing on the eyes or headband; the visual quality is breath-taking compared with early analog equivalents.
+You can also use the slightly newer DJI Goggles 2, which are more portable, bringing us back to the Avata (see our separate guide to the best FPV goggles).

 Read my full DJI FPV Combo review for more details